martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 attribute, hashing the resulting octets using SHA-256, and comparing the results with the content of the extension.

+Where a PASSPoRT is used, the compact form of the PASSPoRT MUST be expanded into the full form.
+The base64 encoding used in the Identity (or 'y') header field MUST be decoded then used as input to SHA-256.
+This produces the 32 octet assertion_hash value.

+Note:

+: Should SHA-256 prove to be inadequate at some point in the future (see
+  {{?AGILITY=RFC7696}}), a new TLS extension can be defined that uses a different hash function.

-Identity assertions might be provided by only one peer.
-An endpoint that does not produce an identity assertion MUST generate an empty `webrtc_id_hash` extension in its ClientHello.
+Identity assertions in either form might be provided by only one peer.
+An endpoint that does not produce an identity assertion MUST generate an empty `ext_id_hash` extension in its ClientHello.
 This allows its peer to include a hash of its identity assertion.
-An endpoint without an identity assertion MUST omit the `webrtc_id_hash` extension from its ServerHello or EncryptedExtensions message.
+An endpoint without an identity assertion MUST omit the `ext_id_hash` extension from its ServerHello or EncryptedExtensions message.

-A peer that receives a `webrtc_id_hash` extension that is not equal to the value of the identity assertion from its peer MUST immediately fail the TLS handshake with an error.
-This includes cases where the `identity` attribute is not present in the SDP.
+A peer that receives an `ext_id_hash` extension that is not equal to the value of the identity assertion from its peer MUST immediately fail the TLS handshake with an error.
+This includes cases where the assertion is absent.

-A `webrtc_id_hash` extension that is any length other than 0 or 32 is invalid and MUST cause the receiving endpoint to generate a fatal `decode_error` alert.
+An `ext_id_hash` extension that is any length other than 0 or 32 is invalid and MUST cause the receiving endpoint to generate a fatal `decode_error` alert.

-A peer that receives an identity assertion, but does not receive a `webrtc_id_hash` extension MAY choose to fail the connection, though it is expected that implementations written prior to the definition of the extensions in this document will not support both for some time.
+A peer that receives an identity assertion, but does not receive an `ext_id_hash` extension MAY choose to fail the connection, though it is expected that implementations written prior to the definition of the extensions in this document will not support both for some time.

-In TLS 1.3, the `webrtc_id_hash` extension MUST be sent in the EncryptedExtensions message.
+In TLS 1.3, the `ext_id_hash` extension MUST be sent in the EncryptedExtensions message.

 # Consequences of Session Concatenation